-Measure 2888: Accountable Care Organization Risk-Standardized Acute Hospital 3597: Clinician-Group Risk-Standardized Acute Hospital Admission Rate for Admission Rate for Patients with Multiple Chronic Conditions Patients with Multiple Chronic Conditions under the Merit-based Incentive Payment System provider (PCP) or other relevant specialists.
-The aim of this measure is not to The 10-day "buffer period" is a numerator (or outcome) exclusion (see section assess the quality of care during such instances of active cancer treatment.
-S.5) but it also affects the denominator (person-time at risk).
-Persons are Excluding patients assigned to hematologists and oncologists takes out of considered at risk for hospital admission if they are alive, enrolled in FFS the measure patients who are being actively treated for cancer during the Medicare, and not in the hospital during the measurement period.
-In addition measurement period but retains in the measure patients with MCCs who to time spent in the hospital, we also exclude from at-risk time: 1) time spent have a history of cancer or are occasionally being seen by a cancer specialist in a SNF or acute rehabilitation facility; 2) the time within 10 days following for follow-up. discharge from a hospital, SNF, or acute rehabilitation facility; and 3) time after entering hospice care.
-Note that the patient is not removed from the 6.
-Patients not at risk for hospitalization during the measurement year. denominator, we are just subtracting the 10-days of person-time.
-Rationale: The outcomes for these patients cannot be assessed as they are The 10-day buffer period (10 days following discharge from a hospital) is a not at risk.
-For example, if the first attributed visit occurred after the patient period of transition back to community-based care, and other factors in has entered hospice, the patient would not have any time at risk and would addition to ambulatory care, including care received in the hospital and postthus be excluded.
-See section 2.4.3 of the attached methodology report for discharge planning, contribute to the risk of admission; therefore, the measure methods used to calculate person-time at risk. does not hold clinicians accountable for admissions in this timeframe.
-This Clarification of 10-day buffer period: buffer period allows time for patients to be seen within 7 days of discharge as The 10-day "buffer period" is a numerator (or outcome) exclusion (see recommended in CMS's Transitional Care Management (TCM) service section S.5) but it also affects the denominator (person-time at risk).
-Persons guidelines and for the ambulatory care provider's care plan to take effect. are considered at risk for hospital admission if they are alive, enrolled in FFS CMS's TCM service guidelines encourage providers to have a face-to-face visit Medicare, and not in the hospital during the measurement period.
-In within 7 days of discharge for Medicare patients with high medical decision addition to time spent in the hospital, we also exclude from at-risk time: 1) complexity. time spent in a SNF or acute rehabilitation facility; 2) the time within 10 days following discharge from a hospital, SNF, or acute rehabilitation facility; and 3) time after entering hospice care.
+Rationale: The outcomes for these patients cannot be assessed as they are not at risk.
+For example, if the first visit to the attributed ACO occurred after the patient has entered hospice, the patient would not have any time at risk and would thus be excluded.
+See section 2.4.3 of the attached MIPS MCC technical report for methods used to calculate person-time at risk.
+Clarification of 10-day buffer period:

+The 10-day "buffer period" is a numerator (or outcome) exclusion (see section S.5) but it also affects the denominator (person-time at risk).
+Persons are considered at risk for hospital admission if they are alive, enrolled in FFS Medicare, and not in the hospital during the measurement period.
+In addition to time spent in the hospital, we also exclude from at-risk time: 1) time spent in a SNF or acute rehabilitation facility; 2) the time within 10 days following discharge from a hospital, SNF, or acute rehabilitation facility; and 3) time after entering hospice care.
 Note that the patient is not removed from the denominator, we are just subtracting the 10-days of person-time.
 The 10-day buffer period (10 days following discharge from a hospital) is a period of transition back to community-based care, and other factors in addition to ambulatory care, including care received in the hospital and post-discharge planning, contribute to the risk of admission; therefore, the measure does not hold clinicians accountable for admissions in this timeframe.
 This buffer period allows time for patients to be seen within 7 days of discharge as recommended in CMS's Transitional Care Management (TCM) service guidelines and for the ambulatory care provider's care plan to take effect.
-CMS's TCM service guidelines encourage providers to have a face-to-face visit within 7 days of discharge for Medicare patients with high medical decision complexity.
+CMS's TCM service guidelines encourage providers to have a face-to-face visit within 7 days of discharge for Medicare patients with high medical decision complexity. #3597 Clinician-Group Risk-Standardized Acute Hospital Admission Rate for Patients With Multiple Chronic Conditions Under the Merit-Based Incentive Payment System The rationale for each exclusion is provided below: